-Many irritants -- dust, mold, dust mites, wood smoke, pesticides -- get tracked into your house on your shoes.
-Put out a large welcome mat so friends and family will wipe their shoes before entering.
-Choose a rubber mat that can be cleaned on a regular basis.
-Better yet, ask them to leave their shoes at the door.
+Many allergy triggers -- such as dust, mold, and dust mites -- get tracked into your house on your shoes.
+Put out a large welcome mat so friends and family will wipe their shoes before coming inside.
+Choose a rubber mat that can be cleaned easily.
+Better yet, ask visitors to leave their shoes at the door.

 Clean the Air With a HEPA Filter

 Typical furnace filters don't catch smaller allergens.
 Pleated paper filters with a MERV (efficiency) rating of 7 to 13 can be almost as effective as HEPA filters and can cost around $10.
-Electrostatic filters use charged fibers to trap allergens and can cost less than $15.
+Electrostatic filters use charged fibers to trap allergens and can cost about $15 or more.
 Change filters every three months to keep your furnace working well.
 A more expensive option is a whole-house HEPA or electrostatic filter unit can be added to your HVAC system, but the cost can be more than $300.

 Electronic Air Cleaners

 Using a neti pot to irrigate your nasal passages may help ease your allergy symptoms if you clean out the passageways of your nose.
 Fill the pot with lukewarm saline solution made with sterile or distilled water or boiled and cooled tap water.
 Tilt your head over the sink, then pour the salt water into one nostril and let it drain out of the other.
-The pots, which are available at health food and drugstores, sell for around $10 and contain instructions.
-You can also use a bulb syringe or rinse bottle to irrigate your nasal passages.
+The pots, which are available at health food and drugstores, sell for around $10 and have instructions.
+You can also use a bulb syringe or rinse bottle.

 OTC Allergy Medications

 Humidifiers and Dehumidifiers

-Dust mites -- tiny creatures that live in your bed, sofa, and carpet -- are a leading cause of nasal allergies.
+Dust mites -- tiny creatures that live in your bed, sofa, and carpet -- can cause nasal allergies.
 Keeping indoor humidity low helps control dust mites, which thrive in moist, warm air.
 But too-dry air can irritate nasal passages and make allergy symptoms worse.
 Strike a balance by keeping the humidity in your home between 30%-50%.
 You can monitor it with a hygrometer (about $10).
-Tabletop humidifiers and dehumidifiers are available at discount and drugstores in the $30 to $100 range.
+Tabletop humidifiers and dehumidifiers are available at discount and drugstores for about $30 to $100.

 Remake Your Bed

 Encase pillows, mattress, and box springs in allergen-proof covers.
-Prices can range from $20-$150 depending on bed size.
+Prices can range from $20-$150 depending on your bed size.